ptabasso2/oteljavalab/section09/README.md

 ***Initial Tracing-Only Configuration***

-Then we will can focus on the configuration block of the SDK which is located in the `ThermometerApplication` class.
+Then we will focus on the configuration block of the SDK which is located in the `ThermometerApplication` class.

 ```java